trodemaster/netatalk/AURP_PACKET_DETAILS.md

 nh.nh_op = NBPOP_FWD;   // 0x04
 ```

-**Inside Mac Networking v2**: FwdReq is specifically designed for routers to forward NBP queries across network boundaries.
+**Inside Macintosh: Networking**: FwdReq is specifically designed for routers to forward NBP queries across network boundaries.
 The tuple's address field (network/node/socket) specifies where responses should be sent.
 For AURP, this is the original requester's address (the Mac), allowing responses to route back through the AURP tunnel to the router, which then forwards to the Mac.

 ### NBP Tuple Address Field

 **Inside Mac Networking v2 Specification**:
+- **Field Name**: "Internet address" or "tuple address" in Inside Macintosh terminology
+- **Purpose**:
-- **Purpose**: The address field in an NBP tuple specifies where responses should be sent
+  - **For Lookup Requests**: Specifies where responses should be sent (the requester's address)
-- **Format**: Network (2 bytes, big-endian), Node (1 byte), Socket (1 byte)
-- **For Lookup Requests**: Contains the requester's address (reply-to)
-- **For Lookup Replies**: Contains the discovered entity's address
+  - **For Lookup Replies**: Contains the discovered entity's address (where the service is located)
-- **For FwdReq**: Contains the original requester's address (allows responses to route back)
+  - **For FwdReq**: Contains the original requester's address (allows responses to route back through AURP)
+- **Format**:
+  - Network number: 2 bytes (big-endian, word)
+  - Node ID: 1 byte
+  - Socket number: 1 byte
+- **Tuple Structure Constants** (from Inside Macintosh v2):
+  - `tupleNet`: Network number (word/2 bytes)
+  - `tupleNode`: Node ID (byte)
+  - `tupleSkt`: Socket number (byte)
+  - `tupleEnum`: Enumerator (byte, for multiple names on same socket)
+  - `tupleName`: Entity name (object:type@zone)

 ---